 Even the military is affected.
 While active duty members and all critical support staff are required to work, they do not get paid during a government shutdown.

 Meanwhile, members of Congress will continue getting paid because they are not subject to furlough.
-However, in 2013, some voluntarily forewent their paychecks.
+However, some choose to forego their paychecks.
 It is also forbidden for the president to be denied a salary during any time in office.
-While President Donald Trump has said he would not take a salary during his tenure, he does donate it.
+While Trump has said he would not take a salary during his tenure, he does donate it.